ernestchu/ernestchu.github.io/docs/src/courses/cse360-design-and-implementation-of-compiler/syntax-analysis/top-down-parsing.md

 Finally, set $M \lbrack A, a \rbrack$ to **error** if there's no production at all.

-Use the same grammar above for example, but we'll use the standard CFG for a clearer view
+Use the same grammar above for example, but we'll use the standard BNF for a clearer view

 $$\begin{matrix}
 E  & \rightarrow & TE' \\